Skip to main content Skip to main content

 What is your rate of inflation?

 Your financial plan can also be used to understand how your own spending patterns will change over time.
 Ignoring inflation, it’s likely that your annual costs will not be the same every year.
 For clients with younger children, education costs and mortgage repayments may form a significant part of the annual spend.
-For clients in the early part of retirement, their mortgage might be repaid on the house, children may be financially independent and there may be a higher discretionary spend on things like travel and entertainment.
+For clients in the early part of retirement planing, their mortgage might be repaid on the house, children may be financially independent and there may be a higher discretionary spend on things like travel and entertainment.
 For later retirement, the discretionary spend may start to decrease a little but there could be more spent on healthcare or nursing home costs.

 As we spend more time understanding clients’ spending patterns in a financial plan, we can also work with them to help clarify their personal inflation rate.
 Inflation measured by indices such as the Consumer Price Index (CPI) in Ireland or the Harmonised Index of Consumer Prices (HICP) in Europe are measured by a standardised basket of goods.